ajdalshov/peugeot-508-winow-wiper-repair/README.md

 ## Other motors of the same type

 The common product number is 1 397 220 xxx and there are MANY of these motors.
-Most of them are used in single motor systems with mechanichs linking the two wipers.
+Most of them are used in single motor systems with mechanics linking the two wipers.
 These are calibrated with a completely different range of motion than what is used for dual motor systems.
 Dual motor systems work as a master/slave setup and need to be synchronized in order to prevent wiper overlap (wipers crashing in to each other).
 Older motor units with part number from about 1 397 220 5xx to 1 397 220 68x uses the BOSCH D0865FD MCU while newer motor units with part number from about 1 397 220 69x to 1 397 220 7xx uses the [Infinion TLE9868QXB20](https://www.infineon.com/cms/de/product/microcontroller/embedded-power-ics-system-on-chip-/h-bridge-driver-integrated-arm-cortex-m3/tle9868qxb20/) MCU ([datasheet](assets/datasheets/Infineon-TLE9868QXB20-DataSheet-v02_00-EN.pdf)).

 This list may be useful in case you need a new motor housing or brush assembly, these may work as replacements (but NOT the PCB and probably not the plastic housing as the connectors tend to differ).